A weak lensing perspective on nonlinear structure formation with fuzzy dark matter: weak lensing predictions

-We also computed the lensing spectra using CDM PT with FDM IC.
-The respective figures can be found in appendix~\ref{appendix:CDMwithFDMIC}.
-CDM dynamics give loop-level corrections to the lensing spectra and bispectra that are, within the numerical errors, indistinguishable from the ones computed using FDM PT.
-They indicate that the influence of late-time nonlinear FDM dynamics is negligible for weak lensing observables.
-We conclude that the suppression of the spectra below the Jeans scale is mainly prescribed by the initial spectra at high redshift in PT.
+\highlighttext{We also compute the lensing spectra using CDM PT with FDM IC via the CDM coupling kernels obtained from the EdS recursion relations as well as the CDM growth factors in the fiducial cosmology.
+CDM dynamics at tree- and loop-level yield lensing spectra, bispectra and trispectra that are, within the numerical errors, indistinguishable from the ones computed using FDM PT.
+This is why we refrain from showing the corresponding figures.
+We conclude that the reason for the suppression of the lensing spectra below the quantum Jeans multipole order in PT lies mainly in the initial conditions and is not the result of the approximation of late-time FDM dynamics through FDM PT.}